 Whether you need to invest in new equipment, deal with seasonal fluctuations or want to expand your business, a small business loan will help you achieve your goals.

-There is really no difference between business loans for small businesses and business loans for large corporations.
+There is really nothing that distinguishes business loans for small businesses from business loans for large companies.

 The biggest difference lies in the assessment process.
 Larger companies often have a long track record, detailed financial statements, and assets that can be used as collateral.
 Small businesses—especially sole proprietorships or newly established corporations—rarely have the same conditions.
 Revenue can vary, and there are often no significant assets to use as collateral.
 Froda therefore assesses current and future potential rather than relying solely on historical figures.

-A straight-line annuity loan is common—you pay a fixed amount each month that covers both interest and principal.
-Depending on your needs, another type of financing might be a better fit, such as equipment financing or an agricultural loan.
+Business loans for small businesses are usually annuity loans —you pay a fixed amount each month that covers both interest and principal.
+Depending on your needs, another type of financing may be a better fit, such as equipment financing or agricultural loans.

-An overdraft line of credit works like a credit limit where you only pay interest on the amount you actually use.
-For businesses waiting for customer payments, factoring can be an option—you sell your invoices and receive payment immediately.
+Line of credit is also common.
+It works as a credit limit where you only pay interest on the amount you actually use.
+For businesses waiting for customer payments, factoring can be an option.
+This means you sell your invoices and receive payment immediately.
 Other options include microloans for smaller amounts and business leasing for equipment.

 Some people believe that business loans for small businesses have unfavorable terms and are expensive.
 The truth is more nuanced than that.
 The interest rate is the only cost at Froda.
 It is always set individually and based on the company’s creditworthiness and transaction data.
 There is also no fee for paying off the loan early, which means you can pay it off whenever you want and thereby reduce the cost of the loan.

-The loan amount for small businesses depends on several factors, primarily your ability to repay.
-We always base our calculations on your ability to repay the loan and conduct a comprehensive assessment of your revenue, profitability, and cash flow.
+The loan amount for small businesses depends on several factors, primarily your ability to repay the loan.
+We always base our calculations on your ability to repay the loan and conduct a comprehensive assessment.
 At Froda, you can apply for loans ranging from 5,000 SEK up to 5 million SEK.

 A business with stable and growing sales can borrow more than one with fluctuating or declining revenue.
 Don’t borrow more than you actually need for your planned investment—an excessive debt burden can become a strain.
 Generally, loans for small businesses can range from a few tens of thousands of kronor up to several million.
 However, it’s important that you make a realistic assessment yourself.
 Do not borrow more than you actually need for your planned investment or to cover your liquidity needs, as a loan that is too large can become a burden on the business.

-Applicants must hold a leadership position within the company, such as owner, CEO, or board member.
+As an applicant, you must hold a leadership position within the company, such as owner, CEO, or board member.
 All of our loans for small business owners require a personal guarantee as collateral.
-This means that one or more creditworthy individuals within the company assume personal responsibility for repaying the loan if the company is unable to do so.
+This means that one or more individuals in the company will be personally liable for repayment if the company is unable to repay the loan.

 When you take out a loan for your small business, it’s important to keep track of both the interest rate and the repayment term.
 The interest rate you receive is tailored to your specific situation and is based on your business’s unique circumstances and creditworthiness.
 There are never any fees in addition to the interest rate